zaphosting/docs/docs/dedicated-windows-fs-25.md

 With the credentials now configured, you can start the server by running the **dedicatedServer.exe** file found in the same root folder of the game.

 :::info Administrative Privileges
-Ensure that you launch the dedicated server executable with Administrative Privileges, otherwise you will very likely face issues when attempting to starting the actual game server.
+Ensure that you launch the VPS/Dedicated Server executable with Administrative Privileges, otherwise you will very likely face issues when attempting to starting the actual game server.
 You can do this by right-clicking the file and selecting **Run as administrator**.
 :::

 ![](https://screensaver01.zap-hosting.com/index.php/s/RDcLPWqzyBmGPDm/preview)